-South Carolina doesn’t require employers to provide any specific benefits to workers.
-The perks that employees prioritize are typically headed by health insurance and paid time off, followed by these:
+South Carolina doesn’t require employers to provide health insurance coverage and any specific benefits to workers.
+The perks that employees prioritize are typically headed by health insurance coverage and paid time off, followed by these:

 In recent years, there have been a number of significant changes in the rules and regulations around group benefits, especially with the passing of the Affordable Care Act (sometimes referred to as Obamacare).
 To maximize your business’ cost efficiency, you’ll need to understand the new opportunities made available under this act, as well as how to react in the face of some new challenges.
 Fortunately, we’re here to help.

-Taylor Online Benefits has been helping businesses in South Carolina find group benefits plans that are both effective and affordable since well before the passing of the Affordable Care Act.
+Taylor Online Benefits has been helping businesses in South Carolina with affordable health insurance plans since well before the passing of the Affordable Care Act.
 Our experience and expertise have also been essential in helping our clients adjust to a changing marketplace with some new regulations.

 Don’t worry: it’s easier than it sounds.
 We’ll work closely with you to explore:

 Are you looking for a South Carolina Group Health Insurance & Employee Benefits Plan?
 Click the quote button to get an instant quote.